North African hedgehog: Distribution and habitat

 Very little is actually known about the preferred habitat of the North African hedgehog.
 It has been found in Mediterranean conifer and mixed forest climates as are present in southern mountainous regions of Spain and northern Africa.
 In northern Africa, it can be found from Morocco to Libya, but is not able to survive in dry desert regions around this area.
 It can be found in other warmer regions as well, including the Canary Islands, and the Balearics.
 Within these regions, it can often be spotted in garden and park areas.
 It is extirpated from France.

 Behaviour and ecology

 The gestation period of the North African hedgehog ranges from 30 to 40 days, and the litter size is between three and 10 hoglets.
 Two litters are often born in a season October to March.
 The hoglets are born with hairless, pinkish skin as well as small, soft spines, which are later shed once the hedgehog acquires its harder, stiffer set of quills at around four weeks of age; and generally weigh between 12 and 20 grams.
 This species reaches sexual maturity at eight to ten weeks of age and does not mate for life, that is this hedgehog does not participate in pair bonding.

-The North African hedgehog is a host of the Acanthocephalan intestinal parasite Moniliformis aegyptiacus.
+Parasites

+As all wild mammals, the North African hedgehog is the host of parasites.
+A detailed study in Mallorca found many parasites of the intestinal tract, including the nematodes Physaloptera immerpani, Spirura rytipleurites seurati, Aonchotheca erinacei and Gongylonema sp., the trematode Brachylaima sp. and the cestode Mathevotaenia sp., and the acanthocephalans Moniliformis saudi and Plagiorhynchus cylindraceus.
+The lungs were infected by the nematodes Crenosoma striatum and Eucoleus sp.
+More importantly, the brains were infected by the zoonotic nematode Angiostrongylus cantonensis, also known as rat lungworm, the agent of angiostrongyliasis.
+Angiostrongylus cantonensis had a seasonal pattern, with most cases occurring in autumn.